 The National Cyber Security Centre (NCSC) has introduced its latest set of requirements for the Cyber Essentials scheme.
 Any new assessments going forward must adhere to the new format called Evendine.
 This scheme was launched in 2014 and this is by far the biggest update to be made since.
 The Cyber Essentials update is in response to the new world of hybrid work and the cyber security challenges that we now face.
 So how will this impact home workers?

 In a nutshell, passing Cyber Essentials got harder.

-Did you know that simply being Cyber Essentials certified can reduce your cyber risk by up to 98.5%?
+Did you know that simply being Cyber Essentials certified can help protect your business from 80% of cyberattacks?
 You have to be Cyber Essentials certified, if you’re interested in doing business with the UK Government, did you know that?.
 Some of the changes to the scheme are significant.
 And whether you realise it or not, they create an inherent requirement for your business to have a digital transformation strategy that addresses a number of topics.

 Home workers and their devices

 A key topic focuses on home workers and device attack surfaces.
 Given how dramatically the business landscape has changed, most organisations would be interested in it.
 So, what does this mean for you?
 This scenario about ‘Joe’ explains:

 Assume that Joe is a home worker for “Vito’s Pizza Holdings LLC”.
 Joe accesses company files through Microsoft OneDrive using his own laptop which is connected to his home router.

 What falls within the scope of the scheme checkpoints following the new changes?

 Joe’s access to organisational data (thus his identity).

 One of the user access controls that has become mandatory from a Cyber Essentials perspective is Multi-Factor Authentication (MFA) for access to cloud services.